0xgeeb/rap_defender/README.md

 # rap_defender

 This is an in-browser turn based NFT game based on rappers.
 I built this by following the project on buildspace, linked below.
-This app uses hardhat to help deploy the smart contract and the web interface was built using replit, their respective README's are also below.
+This app uses hardhat to help deploy the smart contract and the web interface was built using react and vite, running on replit, their respective README's are also below.

 https://buildspace.so/